virtualatoms/website/README.md

 ### Local development

 For development purposes, a local web server with automatic refresh is provided.
-This will run webpack to compile the javascript, css, and image assets and then run hugo to build and serve the static site.
+This will run webpack to compile javascript, css, and image assets and then run hugo to build and serve the static site.
 The web server can be started through

 ```bash
 npm start